jensljungblad/elemental_components/README.md

  */
 ```

-### Attributes and blocks
+### Attributes and content blocks

-There are two ways of passing data to components: attributes and blocks.
+There are two ways of passing data to components: attributes and content blocks.
 Attributes are useful for data such as ids, modifiers and data structures (models etc).
-Blocks are useful when you need to inject HTML content into components.
+Content blocks are useful when you need to inject HTML content into components.

 Let's define some attributes for the component we just created: